awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 **To enable EBS optimization when launching an instance using the command line**

 You can use one of the following commands with the corresponding option\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) with `--ebs-optimized` \(AWS CLI\)
 + [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) with `-EbsOptimized` \(AWS Tools for Windows PowerShell\)